Lockwood-Community-Church/bylaws/bylaws.md

     why they doubt either the qualifications or the calling of the person(s) proposed.
 If the Elders find no sufficient cause for disqualification, they will ask the church to affirm by ballot the proposed Elder’s calling.
-If there is consensus (as defined in Article X of the LCC Constitution) of those present at a duly convened meeting of the congregation to affirm the calling, the person will be installed as an Elder.
+If there is consensus (as defined in Article VI of the LCC Constitution) of those present at a duly convened meeting of the congregation to affirm the calling, the person will be installed as an Elder.

 9. <ins>Elders' Term of Service</ins>